 Angeline spoke of her experience of growing up in a rural, marginalized community in Zimbabwe.
 With her family unable to afford the cost of secondary education, she was destined to drop out after primary school.
 Then CAMFED stepped in.

-As a founding member of CAMFED’s alumnae network (CAMA), Angeline and her CAMA sisters committed to ensuring no girl is excluded from education, and making invisible girls visible.
+As a founding member of the CAMFED Association, Angeline and other young women educated with CAMFED support committed to ensuring no girl is excluded from education, and making invisible girls visible.

 Their movement of 120,000 young women leaders is taking tangible action every day and presents a unique solution that supporters at all levels can step up behind.